itbh-at/openfortivpn-ssh/README.md

 Its name should be created according to particular mode in use.
 For example if you connect in forward mode on to remote-server the name will be
 ``vpn-kabelplus-forward-<ip-of-remote-server>```

-If you want provide your own host-name (jump host or remote server) please add them into vpn_connect.sh script in KNOWN_HOSTS array in form `host-name:IP`
+If you want to provide your own host-name (jump host or remote server) you can do so by providing file with -f switch `vpn_connect.sh -f host_file`

-and you can use it for jump-host or remote-server arguments.
-They will be translated to IP automatically.
+The syntax of this file is following
+`host-name:IP`
+where every line contains one hostname - IP mapping which is directly added in containers /etc/hosts file

 Now you should be able to connect to an oracle service on your host ``localhost:1519``